MicrosoftDocs/WSL/WSL/basic-commands.md

 - `--no-distribution`: Do not install a distribution when installing WSL.

 > [!NOTE]
-> If you running WSL on Windows 10 or an older version, you may need to include the `-d` flag with the `--install` command to specify a distribution: `wsl --install -d <distribution name>`.
+> If you run WSL on Windows 10 or an older version, you may need to include the `-d` flag with the `--install` command to specify a distribution: `wsl --install -d <distribution name>`.

 ## List available Linux distributions